top of page

 As you start to get to know your cycle better, you'll also want to start doing some basic things that can increase your fertility.
 Maybe getting pregnant will go super smoothly for you, but because trying as a queer family takes resources (time & money) you want to do everything in your power to help the process along.

-• Get on a regular sleep schedule as much as possible; if you invest in black out curtains, they will be helpful once you have a baby!
+• Invest in black out curtains, they will be helpful once you have a baby!

 • Check in on your diet to ensure you are getting enough calories.
 People commonly drink coffee in the morning, which is an appetite suppressor, and then don't eat for hours.
 This messes with your blood sugar and your circadian rhythm.
 If you are going to focus on having one healthy, high in protein meal a day, pick breakfast!